-The questioning began with a description of the types of questions that would be advanced, along with the assurance that the responder would remain anonymous.
+The questioning began with a description of the questions that would be advanced, along with the assurance that the responder would remain anonymous.
 I assured her I would use an alias when referring to her name.
 The responder’s alias will be Siri.

 The following question was, how closely do you hold to the tenets of your religion?
 Siri responds that her elder family members are more devout toward Hinduism than her.
 She relates this is no doubt from their lives lived with Hinduism at the core of their identity.
 Her Americanized parents still feature statues of deities, but they are no longer worshipped or presented with offerings.

 The discussion next led to how often you pray or meditate to observe your religion?
 She said that she devotes at least 15-30 minutes a day to meditation and prayer since she is now Christian.
 This includes Bible study, but when her family practiced Hinduism, she occasionally observed prayer and devotion.